Clinical Health Psychology Fellowship Program

 - Provision of supervision to practicum students or interns, as well as didactic training on specific areas of practice, such as psychological services to primary care patients, or to patients seen in a specialty clinic, e.g., GI disorders, chronic pain issues, or cardiac disease sequelae.

-- Completion of a short rotation with the Inpatient/Hospitalist medical teams, seeing patients on the ICUs and wards.
+- Provision of health psychology services with the Inpatient/Hospitalist medical teams, seeing patients on the ICUs and wards.

-- Experience in several rotations in specialty clinics of their choice (e.g., Cardiology, GI, Pain Clinic, Hem/Onc, Burn).
+- Experience in several rotations in specialty clinics (e.g., Cardiology, GI, Pulmonary, Hem/Onc, Burn).
 These experiences give the fellow an opportunity to see what specialty clinics are available to develop a full-year experience in the second year.

 Year II- Training experiences include: